Penguins top Islanders 4-3 on Crosby’s shootout goal

 Barzal scored his fifth goal of the season on a tremendous individual effort, maneuvering the puck around and past defenseman Pierre-Oliver Joseph before beating DeSmith over the shoulder at 13:35.
 Barzal leads the Islanders with 13 points and has a seven-game points streak.

 Casey Cizikas and Jean-Gabriel Pageau also scored for the Islanders, who lost for the first time in four home games at Nassau Coliseum.
-Semyon Varlamov made 32 saves for the Islanders, but couldn’t stop Crosby in the shootout.
+Semyon Varlamov made 32 saves for the Islanders, but couldn’t stop Crosby’s backhand in the shootout.

+“It was a playoff-style game,’’ Islanders coach Barry Trotz said.
+“I think they played really well.
+I thought we played really well.”

 Malkin’s tying goal, his third of the season, came with DeSmith pulled for an extra attacker.
+Malkin blasted the puck past Varlamov from the right point with assists to Bryan Rust and Kris Letang.
 Malkin has 80 points, including 32 goals, in 66 career games against Islanders.

+“Tough to give one up,’’ Islanders captain Anders Lee said.
+“It was a good shot, it had eyes.
+It was one of those things.”

-Bryan Rust and Zach Aston-Reese had the Penguins’ other goals.
+Rust and Zach Aston-Reese had the Penguins’ other goals.
+Rust said his team’s ability to come back provides confidence but an easier path is preferable.

+“When you’re down, have to work harder,” Rust said.
+“Our mindset moving forward is to try to get the lead more and go from there.”

+The Penguins outshot the Islanders 23-14 over the second and third periods, though the Islanders had a 5-2 shots advantage in overtime.

 Cizikas opened the scoring for the Islanders with a spectacular goal, his third this season, at 5:39 of the first.
 Cizikas outmuscled Penguins defenseman John Marino for a loose puck before sliding it past DeSmith as he was falling.
 Cal Clutterbuck and Ryan Pulock had assists.